 For dinner, I used the same ingredients, minus the cucumbers, to make tacos with romaine lettuce as the shells.
 While we loved the salads, neither of us were big fans of the lettuce leaves for taco shells.
 Both meals, however, kept me full and satisfied.
 I didn't experience any cravings or hunger.
 I snacked on dates and pears when I got hungry between meals.

 On day two, I still felt good.
-I had another huge salad for lunch and a banana and strawberry smoothie for dinner made from frozen bananas, strawberries, and water instead of using almond milk.
+I had another huge salad for lunch.
+For dinner, I made a banana and strawberry smoothie.
+The smoothie was simple to make.
+I put frozen bananas, strawberries, and water instead of using almond milk in my Ninja blender and boom!
 The smoothie was creamy and satisfied the sweet craving I was having.
 My husband had a hard time on day two because they ordered burgers for the office at work while he had to settle for eating his salad.

 I admit it.
 I made another damn salad for lunch.
 My husband was definitely over salads by then and had no problem letting me know it.
 He was beginning to get cranky on the diet, so I looked up hearty plant-based recipes and decided to make a shepherds pie for dinner.
 The shepherds pie was delicious and filling it.
 If you've had a traditional one, you know it's cheesy with either a ground beef or chicken inside of a medley of mixed vegetable and potatoes as its filling.
 I made mine with potatoes, mixed veggies, and mushrooms.
 It came out great, tasted delicious, and was enough for us to have on day four too.